core-wg/senml-spec/draft-ietf-core-senml.md

 Value
 : Value of the entry.
 Optional if a Sum value is present, otherwise required.
-Values are represented using three basic data types, Floating point numbers ("v" field for "Value"), Booleans ("vb" for "Boolean Value"), Strings ("vs" for "String Value") and Binary Data ("vd" for "Data Value") .
-  Exactly one of these four fields MUST appear unless there is Sum field in which case it is allowed to have no Value field or to have "v" field.
+Values are represented using basic data types.
+This specification defines floating point numbers ("v" field for "Value"), booleans ("vb" for "Boolean Value"), strings ("vs" for "String Value") and binary data ("vd" for "Data Value").
+Exactly one value field MUST appear unless there is Sum field in which case it is allowed to have no Value field.

 Sum:
 : Integrated sum of the values over time.
 Optional.
 This attribute is in the